Masthead

 Editor in Chief

-Meagan Lucas is the author of the award-winning novel, Songbirds and Stray Dogs (Main Street Rag Press, 2019) and the forthcoming collection Here in the Dark (Shotgun Honey, 2023).
-Meagan has published over 30 short stories and essays in journals like The Santa Fe Writers’ Project, Still: The Journal, MonkeyBicycle, Cowboy Jamboree, BULL, Pithead Chapel, and others.
+Meagan Lucas is the author of the Anthony nominated collection, Here in the Dark, and the award-winning novel, Songbirds and Stray Dogs.
+Meagan has published over 40 short stories and essays.
+Her work has been named to the Best American Mystery and Suspense Distinguished list twice.
 She is Pushcart, Best of the Net, Derringer, and Canadian Crime Writer’s Award of Excellence nominated and won the 2017 Scythe Prize for Fiction.
-Her novel Songbirds and Stray Dogs was chosen to represent North Carolina in the Library of Congress 2022 Route 1 Reads program.
-Meagan teaches in the Professional Writing Program at Robert Morris University.
+Her novel Songbirds and Stray Dogs was chosen to represent North Carolina in the Library of Congress 2022 Route 1 Reads program, and won Best Debut at the 2020 Indie Book Awards.
+Meagan teaches Creative Writing at Robert Morris University and in the Great Smokies Writing Program at UNC Asheville.
 Born and raised on a small island in Northern Ontario, she now lives in the mountains of Western North Carolina.

 [email protected]